One Sentence Bio

 Short Bio, Public

-Jaipreet Virdi is a scholar-activist and Assistant Professor in the Department of History at University of Delaware.
+Jaipreet Virdi is a scholar activist and Associate Professor in the Department of History at University of Delaware.
 Her first book, Hearing Happiness: Deafness Cures in History raises pivotal questions about deafness in American society and the endless quest for a cure.
-Her writing has appeared in Slate, The Atlantic, Psyche, The Wellcome Collection, and the New Internationalist.
+Her writing has appeared in Slate, The Washington Post, The Atlantic, Psyche, The Wellcome Collection, and the New Internationalist.
 She is on Twitter as @jaivirdi

-As an educator, Virdi has taught at Ryerson University, the University of Toronto, and Brock University.
-She is currently an Assistant Professor at the Department of History at the University of Delaware where she teaches courses on disability histories, the history of medicine, and health activism.
+As an educator, Virdi has taught at Toronto Metropolitan University, the University of Toronto, and Brock University.
+She is currently an Associate Professor at the Department of History at the University of Delaware where she teaches courses on disability histories, the history of medicine, and health activism.
 She is prolific on Twitter, where she uses her platform to raise awareness of medical inequities, social injustice, and disability rights.

 Born in Kuwait to Sikh parents, Virdi lost her hearing at age four to bacterial meningitis.
 By age six, her working-class family immigrated to Toronto, Ontario where she would later attend a school for deaf and hard-of-hearing children.
 A product of “mainstreamed” education, Virdi learned to lipread and rely on her hearing aids.
 She attended public high schools then received her Bachelors’ degree in the philosophy of science from York University.
 After graduation, she took time off to work in marketing and fashion merchandising, before deciding to return to school.
 She received first her masters, then her doctorate, from the Institute for the History and Philosophy of Science and Technology at the University of Toronto, focusing on the history of medicine and technology.
 Her PhD dissertation is titled “From the Hands of Quacks:” Aural Surgery, Deafness, and the Making of a Specialty in Nineteenth-Century London.